Lady Helen Taylor: Early life and youth

-During the 1980s her boyfriend was Nigel Oakes, who "appalled the Queen" after she smuggled him into her parents' grace-and-favour home, York House, St James's Palace.
+During the 1980s, her boyfriend was Nigel Oakes, who "appalled the Queen" after she smuggled him into her parents' grace-and-favour home, York House, St James's Palace.

-According to drummer Lol Tolhurst, Lady Helen was a "mad Cure fan" who visited the band backstage in the early 80s.
+According to Lol Tolhurst of The Cure, Lady Helen was a "mad Cure fan" who visited the band backstage at a gig in Bath in 1983.

 Career

 After she left Gordonstoun (where she had art class), she was desperate to come to London and earn money, starting in 1984 at Christie's auction house in their Contemporary Department.

 Lady Helen worked with the art dealer Karsten Schubert between 1987 and 1991, behind the front desk, and was later credited with discovering Rachel Whiteread and Gary Hume, but confessed in a television interview that she had turned down representing artist Damien Hirst.

 For 17 years, Lady Helen was a fashion ambassador and muse to Giorgio Armani.

 Marriage and children

+At some point Lady Helen reportedly dated David Flint Wood, who would later marry her cousin India Hicks.

-At 19, Lady Helen met Timothy Verner Taylor (b.
-8 August 1963), an art dealer and the eldest son of Commander Michael Verner Taylor, RN and Susan Geraldine Percy.
+At 19, Lady Helen met Timothy Verner Taylor (born 8 August 1963), an art dealer.
 They married nine years later, on 18 July 1992, at St. George's Chapel, Windsor Castle.
 The bride wore a Catherine Walker design.
 Giorgio Armani provided an outfit for her wedding.

 In 1998, her husband was diagnosed with Hodgkin's disease.

 Lady Helen and her husband have four children, who immediately follow her in the Line of succession to the British throne: